ADAST: Attentive Cross-domain EEG-based Sleep Staging Framework with Iterative Self-Training: Introduction

-To tackle the aforementioned challenges, we propose an \textbf{A}dversarial \textbf{D}omain \textbf{A}daptation with \textbf{S}elf-\textbf{T}raining (\textbf{ADAST}) for EEG-based sleep stage classification.
-We first propose a domain-specific attention module to preserve both the source-specific and the target-specific features.
-Second, to align with the fine-grained distribution of the unlabeled target domain, we propose a self-training strategy to provide supervisory signal via target domain pseudo labels.
+To tackle the aforementioned challenges, we propose an \textbf{A}dversarial \textbf{D}omain \textbf{A}daptation framework based on preserving attention mechanism and iterative \textbf{S}elf-\textbf{T}raining strategy (\textbf{ADAST}) for a single channel EEG-based sleep stage classification.
+Specifically, we first propose a domain-specific attention module to preserve both the source-specific and the target-specific features.
+This helps to keep the main characteristics of both domains to improve adversarial learning.
+Second, we propose an iterative self-training strategy to well-classify the fine-grained distribution of the unlabeled target domain using a target domain pseudo labels supervision.
 Hence, we can adapt the classification decision boundaries according to the target domain classes.
 Moreover, we design distinct dual classifiers to improve the robustness of target domain pseudo labels.

-The main contributions of this work are summarized as follows: \begin{itemize} \item We propose a novel adversarial domain adaptation framework called ADAST for sleep stage classification to handle the domain shift issue across different datasets. \item ADAST utilizes unshared domain-specific attention module to preserve the key features in both source and target domains during adaptation, which can boost the classification performance. \item ADAST incorporates a dual-classifier based self-training to align the fine-grained distribution of the unlabeled target domain, which enforces the classification decision boundaries to adapt to the target domain classes. \item Extensive experiments demonstrate that our ADAST achieves superior performance for cross-domain sleep stage classification against state-of-the-art UDA methods. \end{itemize}
+The main contributions of this work are summarized as follows: \begin{itemize} \item We propose a novel cross-dataset sleep staging framework that integrates iterative self-training with adversarial learning.
+Therefore, our framework can effectively classify the fine-grained distribution of the unlabeled target sleep data.

+\item ADAST utilizes an unshared domain-specific attention module to preserve the key features in both source and target domains during adaptation, which improves the adversarial training and boosts the classification performance on the target domain.

+\item We design distinct dual classifiers to improve the robustness of the generated pseudo labels in self-training.
+We also add a similarity constraint on their weights to push them from being identical.